 Introduction to FTIR Analysis

-Fourier Transform Infrared Spectroscopy (FTIR) Analysis measures the infrared region of the electromagnetic radiation spectrum, which has a longer wavelength and a lower frequency than visible light.
+FTIR stands for Fourier Transform Infrared Spectroscopy.
+FTIR Analysis measures the infrared region of the electromagnetic radiation spectrum, which has a longer wavelength and a lower frequency than visible light.
 This spectrum is measurable in a sample when submitted to infrared radiation (IR).
 The basic theory at work is that the bonds between different elements absorb light at different frequencies.

 With FTIR testing, the light is measured using an infrared spectrometer which produces the output of an infrared spectrum.
 The IR spectrum is a graph of infrared light absorbance by the substance on the vertical axis and the frequency (wavelength) on the horizontal axis.